-A key question is: how to define the execution time of an assignment \texttt{ExecTime}$(A)$?
-It is difficult to give a simple, closed formula for \texttt{ExecTime}$(A)$, given the stochasticity of WC systems.
+Therefore, a key question is \textbf{how to define the execution time of an assignment \texttt{ExecTime}$(A)$ in WC systems?} In practice, it is difficult to derive a closed formula for \texttt{ExecTime}$(A)$, given the stochasticity of WC systems.
 As operations are issued dynamically, based on the state of the system, different runs of the same assignment can have very different execution times.

-Algorithm \ref{alg:exectime} defines $\texttt{ExecTime}(A)$, which describes how an assignment $A$ is executed in a WC system (the subroutine $\texttt{EnumTasks} ({rdy}, A, S)$ in Algorithm \ref{alg:enumactions} enumerates the tasks that can be taken in each step by the scheduler).
+Algorithm \ref{alg:exectime} describes how an assignment $A$ is executed in a WC system (the subroutine $\texttt{EnumTasks}({rdy}, A, S)$ in Algorithm \ref{alg:enumactions} enumerates the tasks that can be taken at each step by the scheduler).
 The algorithm stochastically simulates the execution of the assignment $A$ via a WC dynamic scheduler and returns the total execution time.
-It works by repeatedly asking the scheduler to choose the next task to schedule; when there is not a task that can be scheduled, the algorithm waits until an event is stochastically generated.
+It works by repeatedly asking the scheduler to choose the next task to schedule; when there is no task that can be scheduled, the algorithm waits until an event is stochastically generated.
 In the algorithm, a \emph{schedule} $S$ is the complete list of events that have occurred up to $t_{in}$.
-An \emph{event} is a (\emph{task}, \emph{time}, \emph{eventtype}) triple, where \emph{task} is either an execution result \texttt{transfer} between devices or an execute (\texttt{exec}) of a node on a device, \emph{time} records when the \texttt{transfer} or \texttt{exec} event happens, and \emph{eventtype} specifies the recorded time as either \texttt{beg} or \texttt{end} of an event. \texttt{EnumTasks} enumerates all \texttt{transfer} and \texttt{exec} tasks that are ready when \texttt{EnumTasks} is called.
+An \emph{event} is a (\emph{task}, \emph{time}, \emph{eventtype}) triple, where \emph{task} is either an data transfer \texttt{transfer} between devices or an execution (\texttt{exec}) of a node on a device, \emph{time} records when the \texttt{transfer} or \texttt{exec} event occurs, and \emph{eventtype} specifies the recorded time as either \texttt{beg} or \texttt{end} of an event. \texttt{EnumTasks} enumerates all \texttt{transfer} and \texttt{exec} tasks that are ready when \texttt{EnumTasks} is called.